itscory/Inject-Me/README.md

 # Inject-Me
-Demonstrate how one might inject MySQL queries via a POST/GET vulnerability.
+Demonstrate how to inject MySQL queries via a POST/GET vulnerability.

 Contributing
 --------------